 The cost of the three-day Young Scientists Summer School is £275 per student.
 Please note that accommodation is not included, and must be arranged independently if required.
-Bookings for any event may be made by individual students or parents or through the school.

 Partial fees bursaries are available for students who would otherwise face financial barriers to attending the course – please see here for details.